Major League (film): Video game

-Major League was made into and released as a sports video game, developed by Lenar and published by Irem, exclusively for the Family Computer (NES) in Japan in 1989.
+Major League was made into and released as a sports video game, developed by Lenar and published by Irem, exclusively for the Family Computer in Japan in 1989.

 Jobu

 Soon after the film's 25th anniversary in 2015, a company called "The Jobu Lifestyle" began producing figurines of Jobu (Pedro Cerrano's voodoo figure).
 The packaging is a reference to Cerrano's locker that made up Jobu's shrine.

 In news coverage of the 2017 World Baseball Classic, Team Israel's outfielder Cody Decker made a comparison between Jobu and the team's mascot, "Mensch on a Bench", a five-foot-tall stuffed toy that looks a bit like a rabbi or Hasidic Jew: "He's a mascot, he's a friend, he's a teammate, he's a borderline deity to our team....
 He brings a lot to the table....
 Every team needs their Jobu.
 He was ours.
 He had his own locker, and we even gave him offerings: Manischewitz, gelt, and gefilte fish...
 He is everywhere and nowhere all at once.
 His actual location is irrelevant because he exists in higher metaphysical planes.
 But he's always near."